 Civil War

-This recipe seems like a prank for the new cooks in a military unit.
-Suet is the fat from a piece of beef, and they’re adding it to sugar sweetened apples.
-Suet was, however, a delicacy at the time of the Civil War and could be found in many recipes, including desserts like Artillery Pie.
+This recipe seems like a prank for the new cooks in a military unit because suet is the fat from a piece of beef, and they’re adding it to sugar-sweetened apples.
+Suet was, however, a delicacy during the Civil War era and could be found in many recipes, including desserts such as Artillery Pie.
 If Civil War re-enactors are faithful to the field kitchen, Artillery Pie might explain why some re-enactors need some PT.

 Ingredients: